-A. A person may not operate a public pool or spa without an annual operating permit issued by the Secretary, except that in the case of a pool or spa that has received a partial approval of construction or alteration pursuant to Regulation .08E of this chapter, the Secretary may issue a nontransferrable 30-day permit for the temporary operation of the pool or spa.
+A. A person may not operate a public pool or spa without an annual operating permit issued by the Secretary, except that in the case of a pool or spa that has received a temporary approval of construction pursuant to Regulation .08D of this chapter, the Secretary may issue a nontransferable 30-calendar-day permit for the temporary operation of the pool or spa.

-B. On an application form provided by the Secretary, a person shall apply to the Secretary for a permit to operate a public pool or spa at least 30 days before the pool or spa is scheduled to open for use for the first time and 30 days before a previous permit expires.
+B. On an application form provided by the Secretary, an owner shall apply to the Secretary for an annual permit to operate a public pool or spa for:

 C. The Secretary shall:

-(1) Issue a nontransferable permit to an owner whose public pool or spa is in compliance with this chapter; and
+(1) Issue, for each pool or spa, a nontransferable permit to an owner whose public pool or spa is in compliance with this chapter as verified by a full compliance inspection completed within the 12 months prior to the expiration of the current operating permit; and

-(2) When a public pool or spa does not meet the requirements of this chapter, deny the permit within 30 days by notifying the owner in writing:
+(2) When a public pool or spa does not meet the requirements of this chapter, deny the permit within 30 business days of the receipt of the application by notifying the owner in writing: